Brazil

 Vacation Bonus

-• According to labor law, employees have the right to convert one-third (approximately 33%) of their paid vacation (normally up to 10 days) into pay in lieu of vacation, which the employer must pay no later than 15 days before the end of the accrual period.
+• According to labor law, employees have the right to convert one-third (approximately 33%) of their paid vacation (generally up to 10 days) into pay in lieu of vacation, which the employer must pay no later than 15 days before the end of the accrual period.

 Sick Leave

 • Employees in Brazil are entitled to 15 days of sick leave paid by employers at full pay.
-Medical certification of illness is required, and employees must present signed doctor’s medical certificates to their employers in order for sick leave to be granted.
+Medical certification of illness is required, and employees must present signed doctor’s medical certificates to their employers for sick leave to be granted.
 After 15 days, social security pays cash sickness benefits to insured employees as long as the illness lasts, during which period employees are on unpaid leave.

 Union Official Meetings